 Sramana Mitra: Except for customers.
 That’s the only thing that matters.
 Our philosophy in 1M/1M is entrepreneurship equals customers, revenue, and profits.
 Everything else is optional including financiers and investors.

-John Wallace: We’ve taken up consulting so people with a background in Statistics or even retail on our team and giving them roles as account managers.
-When you’re in our target market, we send someone out who already has the domain expertise to fill that role as opposed to someone who’s more about the process and organization.
+John Wallace: We’ve taken up consulting, so we are giving roles as account managers to people with a background in Statistics or even retail on our team.
+In our target market, we send someone out who already has the domain expertise to fill that role as opposed to someone who’s more about the process and organization.
 These people are just deep on the problem.
 It has an interesting payoff from the customers.

 Sramana Mitra: Who do you see in deals in terms of competitors?